tigerfarm/work/book/SecurityProxyPKCV/READMEproxy.md

 Setup and use a proxy server application.

-Use a custom Twilio HTTP client to make Twilio API helper library requests.
+Use a custom Twilio HTTP client to make Twilio API helper library requests through the proxy server.

 --------------------------------------------------------------------------------
 ### Install and Manage the Squid Proxy Server